catarina-mtpires/data-science/Fitbit/data overview.md

 Daily readiness Score data extracted from Fitbit are in the <i>.csv</i> format and contain:
 - Date of the score;
 - Final score level (1 value per day);
-- Normalized scores of sleep, fitness fatigue, and heart rate variabilities components.
+- Normalized scores of sleep, fitness fatigue, and heart rate variability components.

 ### Active Zone Minutes